-Hulu with Live TV is my favorite live TV streaming service, but there are some things that Roku users need to know before they sign up for a free trial.
+Hulu with Live TV is a popular live TV streaming service, but there are some things that Roku users need to know before they sign up.

 In this post, I’ll explain how to get started with Hulu’s live TV streaming service and cut the cord.

-I’ve tested all of the major live TV streaming services like YouTube TV, Sling TV, AT&T TV Now and Philo, but I keep coming back to Hulu.
+I’ve tested all of the major live TV streaming services like YouTube TV, Sling TV, Fubo, DIRECTV STREAM and Philo, but Hulu Live offers something a little bit special.

 - Cloud DVR